 After high school I moved to Berlin to do my community service in a youth club and hostel.
 Before going to university, I visited East Africa for the first time – a “safari” with a lasting legacy.
 Together with my friend Thomas Bopp, I founded the not-for-profit organisation Freundeskreis Uganda e.V.
 It partners with projects in the social and health sectors in Uganda and, in the meantime, counts more than 100 members.

 In Heidelberg and Leuven, I studied for a Bachelor’s degree in Political Science and Public Law.
 By the time I graduated, I had been involved in politics for ten years.
 Facing the decision to enter politics full time, I decided to do a postgraduate degree in International Studies instead.
 For my Master’s my path led me first to Oslo, then to Stellenbosch in South Africa.
 This time of my life was very formative – both personally and in terms of my political thought.

 After my Master’s, I returned to Europe and worked in the European Parliament in Brussels.
 In 2015, I embarked on PhD studies in the School of International Relations at the University of St Andrews.
-Under the supervision of Professor Ian Taylor and funded by the Economic and Social Research Council and the Friedrich Ebert Foundation, I researched the political economy of Chinese-funded transport infrastructure in Tanzania and Zambia.
+Under the supervision of the late Professor Ian Taylor and funded by the Economic and Social Research Council and the Friedrich Ebert Foundation, I researched the political economy of Chinese-funded transport infrastructure in Tanzania and Zambia.